Akatsuki-Ryu/motia-examples/examples/rag-docling-weaviate-agent/README.md

 ## How it Works

 1. **Document Processing**: The system processes the PDF using Docling and HybridChunker to split it into chunks
-1. **Vector Storage**: Text chunks are stored in Weaviate with OpenAI text2vec/generative
+1. **Vector Storage**: Text chunks are embedded using OpenAI embeddings and stored in ChromaDB
 1. **Query Processing**: User queries are processed using RAG:
-   - Query is embedded and similar chunks are retrieved from Weaviate
+   - Query is embedded and similar chunks are retrieved from ChromaDB
    - Retrieved context and query are sent to OpenAI for answer generation
    - Response is returned to the user